aldendirks/MycoCosm_genome_downloader/Readme.md

 It is optional but recommended to specify an output folder when downloading files.
 Otherwise, they will be downloaded into the directory `output` in the git repository.

-1. Obtain the [list of genomes](https://mycocosm.jgi.doe.gov/ext-api/mycocosm/catalog/download-group?flt=&seq=all&pub=all&grp=fungi&srt=released&ord=asc) using either the default output directory or specifying your own:
+1. Obtain the [list of genomes](https://mycocosm.jgi.doe.gov/ext-api/mycocosm/catalog/download-group?flt=&seq=all&pub=all&grp=fungi&srt=released&ord=asc) using either the default output directory or specifying your own.

 ```
 python mycocosm_genome_downloader.py --getgenomelist